XpiritBV/ContainerWorkshop2018Docs/Lab9-Monitoring.md

 > ##### Note
 > The implementation for the health diagnostics is located in two projects in the Visual Studio solution.
 These are based on preview versions made by Microsoft.
-> In ASP.NET Core 2.2 the diagnostics for health will be included by default.
-Expect the code to implement health endpoints to be different in the future.
+> In ASP.NET Core 2.2 the diagnostics for health are included by default.

 For the semantic logging, you will implement a minimal set of code.
 Find the constructor of the `LeaderboardController` and add an additional argument:
 ``` C#